blukatdevelopment/UnchainedWorldsOld/core_rules.md

 This weapon can be used with one hand, or with two hands.
 The two-handed damage value appears in parentheses after the property.

 ##### Improvised Weapons
-At the GM's discretion, a an improvised weapon may be used to inflict more damage than an unarmed attack.
+At the keeper's discretion, a an improvised weapon may be used to inflict more damage than an unarmed attack.
 If it resembles a weapon, such as a club, it may be used as such with the same damage, proficiency, and ability modifier.
 If it doesn't resemble a weapon, it deals at most 1d4 damage, has a normal range of 20 feet and a long range of 60 feet.